 Dr Brent Bauer, MD gives an excellent overview of the research into the safety and effectiveness of herbal remedies for anxiety here.

 Anxiety and substance abuse go hand-in-hand.
 Your alcohol or drug addiction may well have started as a way of self-medicating to cope with symptoms of anxiety.
 Or, if you weren’t anxious before you became addicted, anxiety is definitely one of the symptoms of addiction.

-In the case of anxiety related to substance abuse, the most effective treatment is is rehab.
-Just treating the anxiety symptoms themselves won’t cut it - neither with medication or therapy alone.
+In the case of anxiety related to substance abuse, the most effective treatment is in rehab.
+Just treating the anxiety symptoms themselves won’t cut it, not with medication nor with therapy alone.
 Even if you managed to temporarily kick the anxiety, you’d still be left with the addiction.
 And that has dangerous implications of its own.

 See my article Symptoms of Alcohol Abuse for further information.

 10. PREDISPOSITION TO WORRY AND STRESS FROM CHILDHOOD